Alexander-Lawaetz/Just-Uber/README.md

 ## Disclaimer

-The code is not verified by any card providers, and all payment verified icons are stored in ``storage/`` and belong too just-eat.dk aswell
+The code is not verified by any card providers, and all payment verified icons are stored in ``storage/`` and belongs too Just Eat aswell